Kichi779/Twitch-Chat-Bot/README.md

  # ⭐Star
+ ### If you give a star from the top right, we are adding new features.
 - 25 ⭐ Star - A system for selecting a bot and writing what you want.
 - 50 ⭐⭐ Star - Automatic oauth insertion system
 - 100 ⭐⭐⭐ Star - Proxy system much faster sending messages (Oauths do not reset)
 - 200 ⭐⭐⭐ Star - Twitch automatic account creation, mail confirmation and chat oauth key (2captcha ve temp mail requisite)

 # ⚠️Legal⚠️